OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_3.md

 <p align="center"><i>Screenshot of what this module looks in markdown, during development.
 Meta.</i></p>

 <br/>

+## Step six: A brave commitment <a name="six"></a>

+OK, so now you should have a nicely edited `README` file.
+Now we are going to 'commit' this to the project using Git.
+There are a few ways of doing this.

+1. Go to Tools > Version Control > Commit
+2. In the environment pane in RStudio, there should be a new 'Git' tab.
+Handy.
+3. In your console pane, there should now be a new 'Terminal', which you can run Git command lines through.

+Let's just stick with the second option for now.

+Select the README` file in the Git window, which should show up automatically if you have made any edits to it.
+Click 'Commit' and a new window should pop up.

+Here, you have a chance to review your changes, and write a nice commit message.
+Type in something brief, but informative about the changes that you have made in this version.
+You want this to be enough information so that if you look back on it, you'll know why you made this commit and the changes associated with it.

+## Step seven: Pull <a name="seven"></a>

 ## Checklist for integrating Git and R Studio <a name="Checklist"></a>